-CHARLOTTE — Atrium Health will be in court soon to fight a lawsuit filed by a patient.
-It’s the first time they’ll be in court over the potential exposures to dangerous diseases that happened during urology procedures at one of their offices.
+CHARLOTTE — Atrium Health’s virtual court hearing Thursday to fight a lawsuit filed by a patient has been removed from the docket.
+It would have been the first time they’d be in court over the potential exposures to dangerous diseases that happened during urology procedures at one of their offices.

 Channel 9’s Hannah Goetz first started investigating Atrium Health Urology Kenilworth in November, which was when Atrium started notifying affected patients.
 A patient contacted Channel 9 saying he had a urology procedure the year before, but then he got a message from Atrium Health saying he was potentially exposed to Hepatitis B, Hepatitis C, and HIV.